top of page

 When we visited with my baby, we stayed the whole week at the Mana Kai Maui in Kihei on the central west coast.
 My mom traveled with us and stayed with her cousin and babysat Brady when we could bear to be away from him.
 We took advantage of her babysitting offer for a snorkel excursion for the two of us, but otherwise, we brought him with us!
 We traveled the Road to Hana with him, pulling over at the easy stops like the black sand beach and blowholes.
 I remember Brady squealing with delight when the blowholes would blow!
 I also remember him screaming like crazy on the ride home from Hana because he had suddenly decided breastfeeding was not enough for him, and we made a frantic pit stop for baby food.
 We also took a trip to the Up Country where the scenery is breathtakingly beautiful.
 Beyond that, it was mostly beach, pool, repeat for us, but we were all happy to be lazy.

-• Haleakala sunrise hike
+• Haleakala sunrise or sunset hike

 Kaua'i: The Garden Isle